JulienCroain/private-extension-manager/README.md

 This extension contributes the following settings:

 * `private-extension-manager.path`: the directory where your private VSIX files are released
+* `private-extension-manager.autoUpdate`: set to true if you want to automatically install newer version of your extensions

 ## Release Notes